Grace

 And, Nancy, we’ve talked about it all week, but what do you actually mean by personal revival?

 Nancy: Yes.
 It’s important to ask and answer that question because there’s a lot of misconceptions about the word revival.
-To some people, that’s a really weird thing that they associate, maybe, with something very old-fashioned or highly emotionally.
+To some people, that’s a really weird thing that they associate, maybe, with something very old-fashioned or highly emotional.

 Dannah: Yes.